Illegal concrete member in EnumDRT-W1381

 }

-The following code produces this diagnostic because the class C
+The following code produces this diagnostic because the class C, which

 abstract class A implements Enum {}